-The Willow wrap dress & Peplum was my second pattern test for Love Notions patterns back in 2018, I loved the line art posted on the testing call and all the options that were available for the pattern.
+The Willow wrap dress & Peplum was my second pattern test for Love Notions patterns back in 2018, I love the options that were available for the pattern and that it’s a faux wrap bodice.
 In this post, you will see all my 4 versions !

 Features of the Willow Wrap dress

 The Willow wrap dress has a faux wrap bodice and a normal A-line skirt.
 It’s a safe garment to wear and there’s no risk of anything coming undone like with real wrap dresses!

 The bodice can be plain or ruched and there are two neckline depths: a higher and lower one.
 You can also add a little flounce to the edge of the neckline for a cute look.
 The sleeves can have lots of different lengths and the skirt can also be a peplum.

 I appreciate the work that goes into providing an abundance of sleeve, bodice and skirt options.
 Mixing them to create the options I really prefer is very liberating for me.
 I made the peplum top with the simple faux wrap bodice.
 There are two neckline depths.
 I chose the higher option for modesty.
 Regarding the sleeves, 3/4 are usually my preference when I actually sew sleeves.
 I’m a sleeveless person all-day-every-day.

 The best fabrics are knit fabrics that are light to medium weight with some drape.
 The recommended stretch is 25-50%.
 Rayon spandex, ITY, DBP, SBP, interlock and athletic knits will work well.
 For a more structured look: Cotton spandex and Ponte could work, though I am not a fan of structured dresses.